 Many of us take the escapism route when we’re not feeling our best.
-This means you ask yourself “what can I do right now to escape from feeling crappy?”
+This means you ask yourself, “What can I do right now to escape from feeling crappy?”
 The answer to that question depends on what you prefer: eating, shopping, TV, social media, gossip, running, cleaning, work, sex, booze, drugs, art, music, video games.

 Anything you enjoy can become your escape from feeling your emotions.

 It’s true that sometimes you just need to take a pause and revisit your emotions when you’re ready.
-But most of us are really good at hitting pause but not so good about revisiting what’s been paused.
+But most of us are really good at hitting pause and not so good about revisiting what’s been paused.
 And what we resist will persist.

 I admit – escapism is fun.
 It’s necessary sometimes.
 It might even be productive.